 I have been a teacher for thirteen years and have been part of Lainesmead’s governing body for several of these.
 As a class teacher, I was a staff governor.
 While working at another school, I remained on Lainesmead governing body as I have always felt passionately about the education of the children at this school.
 I am very happy to once again be a governor now that I am Deputy Headteacher.'

 I live in Old Town in Swindon and work for Nationwide Building Society.
-At Nationwide I am an IT Engineer and manager.
 I graduated from the University of Hertfordshire in 2016 with a degree in Physics with a year abroad.
-I am new to being a governor but will give the role my full passion and interest.
+I am proud to be a member of the governing board at Lainesmead and I am looking forward to my second year as a governor.
 In my spare time I enjoy spending time with my family, running, cycling and going for walks around Swindon.

 My family and I moved to the area in 2019 and love it!
 I have two children at Lainesmead, and am pleased to be able to serve this school and community as a governor.
 I work for the council, supporting families and in my free time I like to be outside walking, on a bike, or with friends.